 For an active Boise couple, retirement meant re-examining their lifestyle and priorities.
 It also meant rethinking their home’s suitability for the next chapter in their life story.
-It meant salvaging whatever they can with their life settlement.

 For our clients, retirement didn’t mean slowing down — it simply meant having more time to pursue other interests beyond their professions.
 Given their active role in the non-profit sector, these interests included entertaining, and they wanted to make sure their home was up to the task.
 This meant improving the functionality of their kitchen and expanding their outdoor living spaces to take advantage of a beautiful vista.
-While addressing the issue of public space, they also decided it was time to give their private space a much needed facelift.
+The While addressing the issue of public space, they also decided it was time to give their private space a much needed facelift.

 Situated on four acres of mature trees and stunning views, our clients’ two-story home, built in the early 1900s, had plenty of entertainment potential.
 The kitchen, however, had not been updated since the couple bought the home thirty years earlier.
 With worn out formica and linoleum, and appliances that barely worked, it needed a serious update — and during the demolition phase we discovered that it also needed new floor joists.
 Turning our attention to outside entertaining, we needed to address both the creation of a gathering space as well as improving the esthetics of the home’s east-facing facade.
 Meanwhile, on the private side of their home, we focused our engineering on a master bedroom untouched, save for the addition of a six dollar light fixture, since its owners acquired it, and that suffered from a sense of claustrophobia imposed by attic-like angularities.

 Other than rebuilding the floor joists, the main work in the kitchen had to do with updating rather than reconfiguring.
 To make the room a more pleasing gathering space, granite replaced formica, and slate replaced linoleum.
-Our clients liked their existing cabinets, and elected to add to rather than replace them for this using the best equipment from the BestofMachinery site online.
+Our clients liked their existing cabinets, and elected to add to rather than replace them.
 We worked with a local cabinet maker to customize cabinet facades that blended the new with the old.
 To enhance our clients’ culinary interests, we added a prep sink and an under-the-counter refrigerator, along with something they had long wanted: a gas range — then installed a window above it to bring in another necessary component to great cooking: light.
 To provide more room for outside gatherings, and to take greater advantage of the view from the east side of their home, we worked closely with our clients to design a patio roof that doubled as a rooftop patio, and connected that space to their ground floor patio via a custom spiral staircase that they helped design.
 We also connected it to an existing rooftop space on the other side of the master bedroom.
 In this room, we reengineered the ceiling joist system to remove constraining angles and open the room up to become a place of space and light that invited one to do more in it than go to bed.